coreos/locksmith/README.md

 `locksmithctl` is a simple client that can be use to introspect and control the lock used by locksmith.
 It is installed by default on CoreOS.

+Run `locksmithctl -help` for a list of command-line options.

+All command-line options can also be specified using environment variables with a `LOCKSMITHCTL_` prefix.
+For example, the `-endpoint` argument can be set using `LOCKSMITHCTL_ENDPOINT`.

+### Connecting to multiple endpoints

+Multiple endpoints can be specified by passing the `-endpoint=<url>` option for each endpoint, or by passing a comma-separated list of endpoints, e.g.:

+    -endpoint=<url>,<url>

+Specifying multiple endpoints using an environment variable is supported by passing a comma-delimited list, e.g.:

+    LOCKSMITHCTL_ENDPOINT=<url>,<url>

 ### Listing the Holders

 ```